remp2020/remp/README.md

 ## Known issues

 - PHP images are coming with preinstalled and always-on XDebug.
 We made the always-on choise for easier debugging and availability to debug also console scripts.
-However if it can't connect to the host machine, it slows down the request because it waits for connection timeout.
-Therefore is very important to have proper `XDEBUG_CONFIG` variables configured in your `docker-compose.override.yml`.
+However, if it can't connect to the host machine, it slows down the request because it waits for connection timeout.
+Therefore, is very important to have proper `XDEBUG_CONFIG` variables configured in your `docker-compose.override.yml`.

 - Windows is pushing scripts to Docker with CRLF new lines which is causing issues described